canonical/maas-anvil/README.md

     cluster join         Joins the node to a cluster when given a join token. cluster remove       Removes a node from the MAAS Anvil cluster. create-admin         Creates a MAAS admin account.
-    get-api-key          Retrieves an API key for MAAS
+    get-api-key          Retrieves an API key for MAAS.

   Configure and update the cluster:
     manifest list        Lists manifest files that were used in the cluster.